robinzng/robinzen/exampleSite/content/the-math-of-camel-up.md

 ### The Premise

-Camel Up is a board game in which you gamble on simulated camel races.
+Camel Up is a board game in which you bet on camel races.
+You can watch <a href="https://www.youtube.com/watch?v=hQftUMnLZd8" target="_blank">this video</a> to see how the first edition game is played; I'll also summarize the rules below.

 ### Breaking Down the Mathematics of Camel Up